jorabin/KeePassJava2/PropertyValueProtection.md

 After the deserialization process, the passwords are stored in RAM.
 Therefore:

-- **Hashing the password is not feasible**, as the hash function is a one-way process.
+**Hashing the password is not feasible**, as the hash function is a one-way process.
 This means that once a password is hashed, it cannot be reverted back to its original form, which makes hashing unsuitable in this context.
 Since we need to retrieve and view the saved passwords (as per the requirements), hashing does not meet the objective.

-- **Encrypting and decrypting data in RAM is also problematic.** The question arises:
+**Encrypting and decrypting data in RAM is also problematic.** The question arises:
 What key should be used for this process?
 If the key is stored in RAM, we are essentially creating the same security vulnerability we are trying to avoid.

 While storing data in an encrypted form may seem appealing, keeping it encrypted in the KDBX InnerStream is impractical.
 This approach requires that the encrypted property values appear in the same order for both encryption and decryption, which makes it cumbersome.
 Encrypting and decrypting all protected fields each time we need to access or manipulate just one of them would add significant overhead.

+If the data is to be encrypted, then we need to find some way of storing the encryption key that is not open to simple inspection.

 ## KeePassJava2 2.2.3 Property Value Strategy

 In the end it's up to the user of the library to decide what is the right approach to the trade-off between vulnerability, risk and increased resource consumption.

+Because of this, KeePassJava2 provides an interface for the storage and retrieval of property values and while it provides some default implementations, users should form their own  opinions as to their suitability for their use cases.

 ### Retrieval and Storage of Property Values

-Because of this, KeePassJava2 provides an interface for the storage and retrieval of property values.
+Since the protected value has to be available in an unprotected form for storage and for use, it's up to the user to minimise the length of time that this is the case and to make sure that where possible the data structures used are cleared after use (and as noted, in particular to avoid the use of String).

 ```Java
 public interface PropertyValue {
     CharSequence getValue();